-The history of the city of The Gold Coast is important to all Australians.
-After all, it has plenty of some of the most delightful features in the country.
-The rainforest that borders it on one side is a world heritage listed site.
-The city has also become one of the premier tourist destinations in the whole country.
-Therefore, it’s little wonder that questions regarding its history continue to attract further interest.
+The rich history of the city of the Gold Coast continues to attract interest all over Australia.
+After all, it has plenty of the most delightful features in the country.
+The rainforest that borders it on one side is listed as a world heritage site.
+The Gold Coast City has also become one of the premier tourist destinations in not just Queensland, but also all of Australia.

 Learn the fascinating history of how the Gold Coast evolved into a vibrant city with a historical overview.